pranshitaa/agro-safal/README.md

 AI-Based Crop Disease Detection and Prediction System

 This repository contains the **frontend code** for the AI-Based Crop Disease Detection System.
 The backend code is handled separately and integrates with this frontend for real-time predictions and AI-powered functionalities.
+For backend code, please visit https://github.com/pranshitaa/agro-safal-backend/tree/main .

 This project leverages advanced AI to revolutionize agriculture by providing farmers with a cutting-edge web-based platform.
 Users can: